Bachelor of Science in Communication

 Additionally, students will select an area of concentration outside the field of communication to pursue in depth.
 Advisors in the Office of Student Services can provide recommendations for students with particular career goals.

 Declaring your Upper-Division Status

-Full admission is a prerequisite for many of the upper-division courses taught in the SCJ.
+Meeting the program requirements (full admission) is a prerequisite for many of the upper-division courses taught in the SCJ.
 Once you have met all three of the SCJ admissions criteria, you can declare your upper-division major.
-See full admission requirements below:
+See program requirements below: